 Clay County Animal Care & Control

-The program is offered to all Clay County residents who receive Food Stamps, Medicaid, WIC or Section 8 government housing assistance.
-You can also qualify by proof of income level.
+The program is offered to all Clay County residents who live in the zip code 32068 and verification will be required.
 Other low cost programs are available for all others.

 CCACC Volunteer Opportunities